 The REIT is focused on acquiring and managing a portfolio of retail and mixed-use retail community and neighbourhood shopping centres, primarily in the mid-market value range of \$10 to \$50 million, from both primary and secondary markets throughout Canada.
-The REIT's goal is to generate a reliable and growing tax-efficient return for its Unitholders.
+The REIT's goal is to generate a reliable and growing tax-efficient return for Unitholders.

 Management is of the view that retail centres are attractive investments because they offer stable cash flow where the majority of rents are derived from national and regional retailers with multi-year leases.
-These centres typically provide growth opportunities through the lease-up of vacant space, the upward trend in rental rates through contractual escalations and through management's active re-merchandising and re-development of the properties.
-The REIT will look to create a base of retail assets that provide both a reliable, stable cash flow and an opportunity for yield growth through re-leasing, re-development and/or development of assets which it will use for rental purposes.
-Currently, the REIT's portfolio consists of seventeen properties located in Manitoba, Ontario and Québec comprising approximately 1.3 million square feet of GLA.
+These centres typically provide growth opportunities through the lease-up of vacant space, the upward trend in rental rates through contractual escalations and through management's active re-merchandising and redevelopment of the properties.
+The REIT looks to create a base of retail assets that provide both a reliable, stable cash flow and an opportunity for yield growth through lease renewals, redevelopment and/or development of assets.
+Currently, the REIT's portfolio consists of twenty-seven properties located in British Columbia, Alberta, Manitoba, Ontario and Québec comprising approximately 2.1 million square feet of GLA.